apache/incubator-knox/books/0.4.0/config.md

 This is probably the most important layer of defense for master secret.
 Do not assume that the encryption if sufficient protection.

-A specific user should be created to run the gateway this will protect a persisted master file.
+A specific user should be created to run the gateway this user will be the only user with permissions for the persisted master file.

+See the Knox CLI section for descriptions of the command line utilties related to the master secret.

 #### Management of Security Artifacts ####